Evaluation and Selection

 Candidates who do not enter Step 3 will now be informed.
 They may re-submit a new application by the deadline of the next call, if any.

 STEP 3Candidates approved by the SSPH+ Steering Board (thus, promoted to Step 3) will engage in selecting the primary supervisor of the PhD studies in STEP 3.
-The aim of this step is to determine a fitting match between a SSPH+ Faculty member and a GlobalP3HS PhD candidate.
+The aim of this step is to determine a fitting match between an SSPH+ Faculty member and a GlobalP3HS PhD candidate.

 Matching Process Between Applicant and Supervisor – Interviews

-To come to an agreement, candidates are required to arrange at least one interview with one potential supervising SSPH+ faculty member.
+To come to an agreement, candidates are required to arrange at least one interview with one potential supervising SSPH+ Faculty member.
 SSPH+ Faculty members will also have access to the list of Step 3 candidates and may contact as well.